thieu1995/mealpy/docs/source/pages/general/guide_to_use_model.rst

 Training
 --------

 Start learning by call function **solve()**.
-There are 3 different training modes include:
+There are 4 different training modes include:

-* sequential: Using single core to run (default for all algorithm)
-* thread: Create multiple threading depend on your chip and OS
-* process: Create multiple cores to run your algorithm.
+1. process: Using multi-cores to update fitness for whole population (Parallel: no effect on updating process)
+2. thread: Using multi-threads to update fitness for whole population (Parallel: no effect on updating process)
+3. swarm: Updating fitness after the whole population move (Sequential: no effect on updating process)
+4. single: Updating fitness after each agent move (Sequential: effect on updating process)

 .. code-block:: python